svbatalov/ractive-component-toggle/README.md

 ### Installation
 ```
-$ npm instamm ractive-component-toggle
+$ npm install ractive-component-toggle
 ```

-Note that to use this plugin you must have [Ractive](http://docs.ractivejs.org/latest/get-started) (either via `<script src="...">` or bundled using e.g. browserify) and [bootstrap](http://getbootstrap.com/getting-started/) styles available.
+Note that to use this component you must have [Ractive](http://docs.ractivejs.org/latest/get-started) (either via `<script src="...">` or bundled using e.g. browserify) and [bootstrap](http://getbootstrap.com/getting-started/) styles available.